Milly Bennett

-Milly Bennett (May 22, 1897 – November 7, 1960) (born Mildred Jacqueline Bremler, also known as Mildred Mitchell and Mildred Amlie) was an American journalist and writer who covered political conditions in China, social conditions in the Soviet Union, the Spanish Civil War, and various events in the United States.
+Milly Bennett (born Mildred Jacqueline Bremler; May 22, 1897 – November 7, 1960) was an American journalist and writer who covered political conditions in China, social conditions in the Soviet Union, the Spanish Civil War, and various events in the United States.

-Personal life
+Early life

-Bennett was born on May 22, 1897 in San Francisco, California.
+Bennett was born on May 22, 1897, in San Francisco, California.
 She was graduated from Girls' High School in San Francisco in 1915 and then attended the College of Hawaii from 1915 to 1917.